What They Do

-If you already have a Level II Dental Assisting Diploma from an accredited college or a National Dental Assisting Examining Board Certificate, the Canadian Forces may place you directly into the any required on-the-job training program following basic training.
+If you already have a Level II Dental Assisting Diploma from an accredited college or a National Dental Assisting Examining Board Certificate, including a registration/licence with the provincial regulatory body where applicable (for provincial regulatory organizations, click here) and 900 hours clinical experience within the last three years, the Forces may place you directly into the any required on-the-job training program following basic training.
+No minimum experience is required for new graduates.
 Basic training and military occupation training is required before being assigned.

 As a health care professional in the Health Service Reserves, you must have an unrestricted licence to practise in your clinical field (including certification in your specific specialty) and have the ability to maintain clinical currency within your civilian workplace.
 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time with a military unit in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.

 Dental Technicians serve may serve with the Royal Canadian Navy, the Canadian Army or the Royal Canadian Air Force as part of the Canadian Forces Health Services Group.
 They are employed to assist and support Dental Officers in delivering dental services to Forces members and, occasionally, their families and dependants.
 When they are employed on a part-time or casual full-time basis they usually serve at a location within Canada.